The Professional Negligence Pre-action Protocol

 Letter of Claim

-- A clear chronological summary which has key events and those facts that are relied on and, also referring to any key documents which need to be identified and attached to the correspondence.
+- A clear chronological summary which has key events and those facts that are relied on, and also refer to any key documents which need to be identified and attached to the correspondence.

-- The allegation made against the professional i.e. What he or she has done wrong, what mistake has been made or what he or she has failed to do on your behalf.
+- The allegation made against the professional i.e. What s/he has done wrong, what mistake has been made or what s/he has failed to do on your behalf.

 The Letter of Acknowledgement